Directives, regulations, policies and guidance relating to the procurement of supplies, services and works for the public sector.

 Procurement for wider public sector bodies, such as local government, health and education, is also subject to the Public Contracts Regulations.
 However, the threshold contract values for goods and services is higher as explained in Procurement Policy Note 18/15.

-The UK regulations also include some specific UK rules to support growth by improving suppliers’ access to public contracts below the EU thresholds (“sub-threshold contracts”).
-These rules include requirements for advertising all public contracts below the EU thresholds, but over certain other threshold values, on Contracts Finder.
+The UK regulations include some specific UK rules to support growth by improving suppliers’ access to public contracts below the EU thresholds (“sub-threshold contracts”).
+These rules include requirements for publishing advertised public contract opportunities and contract awards below the EU thresholds, but over certain other threshold values, on Contracts Finder.
+Guidance on these regulations can be found online.

 CCS has published a handbook and policy specific guidance to help public sector buyers understand the new public contracts regulations.